Tired Of Beating Your Head Against The Wall Trying To Figure Out How To Deal With Your Loved One Having ADHD?

 Trimipramine (Surmontil).

-So before starting Conceta make sure that your doctor knows if you are already using these medications for your child, due to any other health condition.
+So before starting Concerta, or any other medication for ADHD, make sure that your doctor knows if you are already using any of these medications for your child, due to any other health condition.

 Mental stimulants have a tendency of causing insomnia.
 To avoid sleep problems, give your child this medication early in the day, no later than 6:00 pm.

-Allergic reaction generally includes hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Allergic reaction to Concerta for ADHD treatment generally includes hives, difficulty breathing, swelling of your face, lips, tongue, or throat.
 Side effects can be from mild to serious.

 vision problems